Search within

 • passed the English Exit Examination and any other exit examination which may be imposed by the Ministry.

-Diplomas of College Studies (DEC)
+9.7 Diplomas of College Studies (DEC)

 Upon completion of this verification, the Director of Studies seeks a recommendation from the Champlain Regional College Board of Governors to the Ministère de l’Éducation et de l’Enseignement Supérieur that a Diploma of College Studies be awarded to the student.
 The government awards DECs to students upon receipt of the Board of Governors’ recommendation.

-Attestation of College Studies (AEC)
+9.8 Attestation of College Studies (AEC)

 Upon completion of this verification, the Director of Studies seeks a recommendation from the Champlain Regional College Board of Governors to the Ministère de l’Éducation et de l’Enseignement Supérieur that an Attestation of College Studies be awarded to the student.
 The government awards AECs to students upon receipt of the Board of Governors’ recommendation.

-10. Institutional Roles & Responsibilities
+11. Institutional Roles & Responsibilities

-Director of Studies at Champlain College Saint-Lambert
+11.2 Director of Studies at Champlain College Saint-Lambert

 The Director of Studies oversees all programs of study in both the Day Division and Continuing Education.
 The Director of Studies designates specific academic duties to the Dean of Curriculum and Faculty Development and the Dean of Academic Organization in the Day Division, and the Dean of Continuing Education.

-Dean of Curriculum and Faculty Development
+11.3 Dean of Curriculum and Faculty Development

 The Dean of Curriculum and Faculty Development, working alongside departments and program committees, oversees the alignment of the curriculum in pre-university and career programs, and acts as the DAA for all issues connected to maintaining academic integrity, academic concerns, academic appeals, and addressing accusations of plagiarism and cheating.

-The Dean of Academic Organization and the Registrar’s Office
+11.4 The Dean of Academic Organization and the Registrar’s Office

 The Dean of Academic Organization, working alongside the designated professionals in the Registrar’s Office, oversees the administration of admissions, registration, grades, the procedures for accusations of plagiarism and cheating, final grade reviews, student records and their confidentiality, college-approved absences, academic advising, transcripts, the verification of diploma requirements, the processing of diplomas, and the scheduling of courses, final exams, the administration of the English Exit Exam and other ministerial exit exams.

-The Dean of Continuing Education and the Continuing Education Office
+11.5 The Dean of Continuing Education and the Continuing Education Office

 The Dean of Continuing Education, working with the designated professionals in the Continuing Education Office, is responsible for overseeing admissions, registration, academic advising, work placement, the procedures for accusations of plagiarism and cheating, final grade reviews, student records, transcripts, and the processing of certificates and verification of diplomas and attestations, as well as overseeing the implementation of the IPESL.

-The Dean of Student Services
+11.6 The Dean of Student Services

 The Dean of Student Services, working alongside the designated professionals in the Student Access Centre (SAC), is responsible for ensuring fair assessment processes for students with disabilities (ESH) and with special needs (EBP) requiring accommodations.

 The Commission of Studies (CoS), which advises and makes recommendations to the Governing Board, is responsible for analyzing all issues and documents connected to pedagogy and student learning in both Day Division and Continuing Education programs of study.
-The CoS oversees the adoption of the academic calendar; proposals for new programs of study; minor and major changes for programs of study; bylaws and policies relating to the rules, procedures and criteria governing the admission and registration of students; and Champlain College Saint-Lambert’s IPESL, IPMAP, Strategic Plan and Student Success Plan.
+The CoS oversees the adoption of the academic calendar; proposals for new programs of study; minor and major changes for programs of study; bylaws and policies relating to the rules, procedures and criteria governing the admission and registration of students; and Champlain College Saint-Lambert’s IPESL, IPEAP, Strategic Plan and Student Success Plan.

-Champlain College Saint-Lambert Governing Board
+11.8 Champlain College Saint-Lambert Governing Board

-The members of the Governing Board are responsible for reviewing, approving, and adopting proposals for new programs of study; major changes for programs of study; bylaws and policies relating to the rules, procedures and criteria governing the admission and registration of students; Champlain College Saint-Lambert’s IPESL, IPMAP, Strategic Plan and Student Success Plan.
+The members of the Governing Board are responsible for reviewing, approving, and adopting proposals for new programs of study; major changes for programs of study; bylaws and policies relating to the rules, procedures and criteria governing the admission and registration of students; Champlain College Saint-Lambert’s IPESL, IPEAP, Strategic Plan and Student Success Plan.

-Champlain Regional College Board of Governors
+11.9 Champlain Regional College Board of Governors

 The Board of Governors for Champlain Regional College is responsible for recommending the students who complete the requirements for an Attestation of College Studies or a Diploma of College Studies to the Ministère de l’Éducation et de l’Enseignement Supérieur.

-Day Division Departments
+11.10 Day Division Departments

 Departments are organized by academic disciplines.
 Departments are responsible for:

-• Developing GCOs and adopting the SCOs prepared by members of the department
+• developing GCOs and adopting the SCOs prepared by members of the department

 • establishing evaluation methods and standards of performance